ninyancat13/models/README.md

-# Research exercise: Which model to use when?
+# Rough Notes: Which model to use when?

 <img src="images/screenshot.png" width="500"/>
 Note: something like random forest or decision trees can be used for both continuous and categorical problems